-With the ever-increasing number of services and applications, demand has been continuously increasing to enhance the capabilities of next generation networks (NGN).
-Also new emerging services and applications, including cloud computing and video and voice over LTE (VoLTE/ViLTE), will require new signalling protocols to enable interconnection and proper communication in future networks (FNs) and 5G/IMT-2020.
-These emerging services and applications, as well as the evolution of existing services and applications, are introducing more and more requirements, which will certainly impact on the signalling and protocol standardization.
+With the ever-increasing number of services and applications, demand has been continuously increasing to enhance the capabilities of telecommunication networks.
+Also technologies, including cloud computing big data, DLT and Machine Learning/Artificial Intelligence, QKDN and related technologies and other emerging telecommunication/ICT technologies will promote new signalling protocols to enable interconnection and proper communication in IMT-2020 network and beyond.
+These emerging technologies, as well as the evolution of existing ones, will certainly impact on the signalling and protocol standardization.

-One of the objectives of NGN evolution as well as future networks and 5G/IMT-2020 is to support, in a secure fashion, wide range of services, from legacy telephony (e.g. SS7) and intelligent services to innovative services, encompassing audio, data, video broadcast and conversational services, streaming services, interactive games, third party applications, etc.
+One of the objectives of telecommunication network’s evolution is to support, in a secure fashion, wide range of services, from legacy telephony and intelligent services to innovative services, encompassing audio, data, video broadcast and conversational services, streaming services, interactive games, mobile payment/banking, third party applications, etc.

 Question